Yukhoe (육회): Korean Steak Tartare Easy Recipe

 Raw meat.
 It’s not common, but neither is it unique to Korea since there are few parts of the world where it’s not enjoyed in some shape or form.
 Beef tartare dishes abound in Europe and have never lost their popularity.
 We’ve all heard the old joke of the unwitting tourist in France ordering steak tartare for the first time only to be horrified upon being served raw beef.

-That said, I think I can safely choose yukhoe as my definite favorite in this family of foods.
-It’s basically a dish of thin strips of raw beef tossed with soy sauce, sesame oil and pear juice and topped with pine nuts and slices of pear.
+That said, I can safely choose Yukhoe as my definite favorite in this food-family.
+Thin strips of raw beef tossed with soy sauce, sesame oil and pear juice, topped with pine nuts and slices of pear.
 As well as being ridiculously easy to make, it captures the real flavors and taste of Korea and has a distinct personality.

-The thing that sets yukhoe apart for me is the pear.
+The thing that stands out in Yukhoe is the pear.
 The sweetness and texture are perfectly matched with the other ingredients and give the dish an identity of its own.
-Pine nuts are another surprise.
-I had always classified them as an “Italian” ingredient never to be seen anywhere else, let alone Korea.
-The addition of gochujang (red pepper paste) gives it that unforgettable Korean heat.
+And the addition of Gochujang (red pepper paste) gives it that unforgettable Korean heat.

-Making this dish is easy as long as you make sure that your beef is absolutely fresh.
-I know some people put the beef in the freezer for a while to make it easier to cut, but this isn’t necessary unless you are writing a cookbook and need the dish to look picture-perfect.
-Koreans cut the beef in thin strips rather than dicing it into the small cubes you may be used to, but they still serve a raw quail egg on top just like their Western cousins.
+Making this dish is easy as long as you make sure that your beef is fresh.
+As some people put the beef in the freezer for a while to make it easier to cut, this isn’t necessary unless you are writing a cookbook and need the dish to look picture-perfect.

-I’ve heard that you can get this dish made with horsemeat in Japan, but I’ll leave that particular gastronomic treat for the braver souls among us.
-Koreans will sometimes use raw beef liver, tripe and other offal in the same way.
-I once tried this variant of yukhoe in a small restaurant close to Gyeongdong Market.
+I once tried a variant of Yukhoe in a small restaurant close to Gyeongdong Market.
 As I recall, it took a lot of soju to digest the 1 cm square pieces of raw liver.
 Whatever the final cut, consider having a bottle of soju handy as the perfect complement for this tasty dish.

 Yukhoe Recipe